 The best strategy for addressing crime on campus is to prevent it from happening in the first place.
-The University offers a number of services designed to aid in the prevention of crime through NUPD, as well as through services provided by the on-site security company PalAmerican Security, property management, and SPD.
+The University offers a number of services designed to aid in the prevention of crime through NUPD, as well as through services provided by the on-site security company Securitas Critical Infrastructure Services, Admiral Security, property management, and ACPD.
 All services and programs are designed to minimize criminal opportunities, whenever possible, and encourage students and employees to be responsible for their own security and the security of others.
-The following is a list of such services and engagement at the Seattle Campus that serve as a foundation for additional programming and services that may be offered throughout the year.
+The following is a list of such services and engagements at the Arlington Campus that serve as a foundation for additional programming and services that may be offered throughout the year.

-For prevention and education programs offered by other University offices, please see page 59.
+For prevention and education programs offered by other University offices, please see page 57.

-- 1. New Student Orientation.
-New students on the Seattle Campus are provided with an overview of crime awareness and prevention information upon entrance into the program, as well as egress drill instructions. - 2.
-New Employee Orientation.
-New employees on the Seattle Campus are provided with campus safety and security information at the start of their employment at the University, including tips and strategies on how to be responsible for their own security and security of others. new employees are directed to the NUPD website for a helpful guidebook that provides incident specific instructions. https://nupd.northeastern.edu/guide. - 3.
-Crime Prevention Presentations.
-Provided annually in person by the Satellite Campus Liaison at NUPD, for employees and students on the Seattle Campus, with a focus on campus safety and security information and strategies on how to be responsible for their own security and security of others.
+- New Student Orientation...new students on the Arlington Campus are provided with an overview of crime awareness and prevention information upon entrance into the program, as well as egress drill instructions. - New Employee Orientation...new employees on the Arlington Campus are provided with campus safety and security information at the start of their employment at the University, that discuss tips and strategies on how to be responsible for their own security and security of others.
+New employees on the Arlington Campus are also provided with a guide to incident specific instructions for such scenarios as bomb threats, weather emergencies, etc. that is provided by the property management of Arlington Tower. - Crime Prevention Presentations...provided annually by NUPD.
+Presentations are done in person or virtually to both employees and students on the Arlington Campus with a focus on campus safety and security information and strategies on how to be responsible for their own security and the security of others.
 Additionally, NUPD's Community Engagement Unit (CEU) provides crime prevention tips and strategies through video messages called "A Quick Heads Up" several times throughout the year, which is featured on NUPD's social media sites.
-These presentations address both security procedures and practices, as well as encourages University community members to look out for themselves and others. - 4.
-Parking Facility Security.
-Parking facilities are regularly patrolled by PalAmerican Security officers; lighting is well maintained. - 5.
-Security Cameras and Fire Alarm Systems. - 6.
-Architectural Design.
-Technical and crime prevention specialists work closely with design engineers regarding physical security systems and fire safety equipment when new construction or major renovations are planned on campus.
-NUPD subscribes to the proven concepts and principles of Crime Prevention Through Environmental Design (CPTED). - 7.
-Security Surveys.
-Comprehensive physical and operational security surveys are conducted annually by the Satellite Campus Liaison at NUPD in order to continue improving security.
-Security assessments provide members of the University community with an in depth understanding of security procedures and practices, as well as ways to look out for themselves and others within their environment.
+These presentations address both security procedures and practices, as well as encourage the University community members to look out for themselves and others.

+- Personal Safety Escorts...personal safety escorts from 1300 17th Street North within one city block are provided by Securitas Critical Infrastructure Services upon request. - Parking Facility Security...parking facilities are staffed by trained parking facility employees and/or security officers and are regularly patrolled by Admiral Security officers; lighting is well maintained. - Fire Alarm Systems and Security Cameras.... there are security cameras throughout the 15th floor. - Architectural Design...technical and crime prevention specialists work closely with design engineers regarding physical security systems and fire safety equipment when new construction or major renovations are planned on campus.
+NUPD subscribes to the proven concepts and principles of Crime Prevention Through Environmental Design (CPTED). - Security Assessments...NUPD provides comprehensive physical and operational security recommendations and guidance for each network location.
+This guidance provides members of the University community with an in-depth understanding of security procedures and practices, as well as ways to look out for themselves and others within their environment.